-The Pentium III Intel reintroduced very small integer vectors (2 operations at a time),.
-The Pentium4 added floating point vector operations, also of size 2.
-The Core family has doubled the vector size to 4, and Sandy Bridge (2011) to 8.
+Pentium III Intel reintroduced very small integer vectors (2 operations at a time).
+Pentium4 added floating point vector operations, also of size 2.
+The Core family doubled the vector size to 4, and Sandy Bridge (2011) added "Fused Mutiply-Add," which allows 8 calculations at a time (vector length 4).